aaronmkwong/AI_Agent/README.md

-This project builds an LLM “agent” that can take goals in natural language and accomplish them by calling safe, purpose-built functions (“tools”).
+This project builds and interacts (via CLI) with an LLM “agent” that can take goals in natural language and accomplish them by calling safe, purpose-built functions (“tools”).
 Each tool is designed to return plain text, enforce strict sandbox boundaries, and handle errors gracefully.
 The agent plans, calls tools iteratively based on results, and uses the outputs to decide its next steps—like a mini operating system for AI actions.

 Tools like file system inspection, reading/writing files, and running commands are wired into an agent loop with guardrails.
 Prompt design, result parsing, and failure recovery are practiced while keeping the agent constrained to a working directory and a limited capability set.
 The emphasis is on reliability, safety, and deterministic interfaces—so the agent remains predictable.